Adam0Brien/tutors-workshop-example/topic-03-agile-team-roles/typical.md

 # Agile Team Roles

-This chapter includes the specific roles within an Agile team, such as the Product Owner, Scrum Master, and Developer
+This chapter includes the specific roles within an Agile team